 Tito L. Izard, M.D. - Chair

 Dr. Tito Izard is the president/chief executive officer and former chief medical officer for Milwaukee Health Services, Inc., a Federally Qualified Health Center in Milwaukee, WI.
-His comprehensive healthcare facilities, which includes medical, dental, behavioral health, HIV, podiatry and pharmacy services are utilized by over 30,000 users annually.
+His comprehensive healthcare facilities, which include medical, dental, behavioral health, HIV, podiatry and pharmacy services, are utilized by over 30,000 users annually.
 Milwaukee, previously, has been designated as the 4th poorest city in the United States.
-Dr. Izard is a former recipient of the Bureau of Clinician Recruitment and Service (BCRS), Faculty Loan Repayment Program award.
+Dr. Izard is a former recipient of the Health Resources and Services Administration (HRSA) Faculty Loan Repayment Program award.
 He has 15 years of experience as an educator, instructor, and director of medical practices with emphasis on urban health issues, clinical practice redesign and reducing health disparities.
-His model for recruitment and retention of providers dedicated to working with disparate populations has received recognition for his employment of more under-represented minority and NHSC physicians than any other medical practice in the state of Wisconsin.
+His model for recruitment and retention of providers dedicated to working with disparate populations has received recognition for his employment of more under-represented minority and National Health Service Corps physicians than any other medical practice in the state of Wisconsin.
 In addition to his community health center activities, Dr. Izard has continued his commitment to teaching through his appointment with the University of Wisconsin School of Medicine and Public Health as a Clinical Associate Professor.
 He has been credited with designing an urban underserved residency training program curriculum.
 His areas of publication and research has focused on creating successful medical practices that serve underserved populations, incorporating “Virtual Physicians” into your practice management system, managing chronic no-show patients and applying evidence-based medicine while constrained by financial resources.

 Dr. Izard received his B.A. in Social Work from Marquette University in 1992 and his M.D. from the University of Wisconsin School of Medicine and Public Health in 1996.
 His postgraduate residency was carried out at St. Luke's Family Practice Residency, Central City Site, in Milwaukee from 1996 to 1999.